AlAlNi/form-networking/infra/DEPLOYMENT.md

 This repository ships an automated GitHub Actions workflow that deploys the Telegram bot backend, API Gateway specification and static web assets to Yandex Cloud on every push to the `main` branch.
+For manual experiments the `deploy-apigateway.sh` helper can be used to create or update the API Gateway locally once the Cloud Function has been published.

 ## Required secrets